Nathalie Dupree “Mastering the Art of Southern Cooking” at Le Dames d’ Escoffier Philadelphia, Squash Casserole

 Dupree’s grounded style in food preparation combined with her humor provides instructional programming including full-view filming of mishaps in the kitchen while always insisting to the viewing audience that their version of the dish will turn out marvelously.

 Dupree has also appeared on numerous television shows such as the Today Show and Good Morning America.
 She continues to write for the Post and Courier in Charleston, South Carolina as well as for other publications including the Charleston Magazine.

 So what is next along the journey for Nathalie Dupree?
 Well for one whose childhood was less than privileged, whose thread began growing up in a family under circumstances that necessitated traveling by bus in order to obtain the basic weekly groceries today unwinds with a strong conviction toward addressing ‘Food Deserts’ in this country.

-“There is a great shame in this country of such great abundance that there continues to be so many pockets of communities both rural and in cities whose people have no easy access to healthy, nutritional foods of essential value.”
-Beyond this, Nathalie Dupree without a specific plan in mind is always open to trying new things and exploring others, one thing is for sure, same as she has done through many years gone by will always “Make room for another Pork Chop.”
+“There is a great shame in this country of such great abundance that there continue to be so many pockets of communities both rural and in cities whose people have no easy access to healthy, nutritional foods of essential value.”
+Beyond this, Nathalie Dupree without a specific plan in mind is always open to trying new things and exploring others, one thing is for sure, the same as she has done through many years gone by will always “make room for another Pork Chop”.